trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/deploying-contract.md

 - Implement an exchange rate for the `convert` entrypoint
 - Implement other custom behaviors for your token while keeping it FA2-compliant
 - Build a front-end application to make it easier to interact with it
-- Add other token types.
+- Add other token types and metadata for them
+- Try creating a single asset contract or an NFT contract with the SmartPy FA2 library